 2. Pretzels and Peanut Butter

-To reduce the mess and save space, consider bringing peanut butter packets (although if it won’t be too messy for the kids, you can bring your PB jar).
+To reduce the mess and save space, consider bringing peanut butter packets (although if it won’t be too messy for the kids, you can bring your PB jar) or taking cinnamon peanut butter in a to go jar.

 3. Trail Mix